MysteriousMilk/ExpertExplorer/ExpertExplorer/README.md

 Additionally, you can reach me in the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz) under the name Milk.

 ## Changelog
+**v1.3 - Dungeon Auto-Pinning Option**
+- Added Auto-pinning option for dungeon locations
+- Fixed issue where mod-tracked pins would not be removed from custom player data if the player removes the pin from the map
+- Fixed issue where the key reported in the "Discovered Location" UI was static and not driven by the key code in the config

-**v1.2 - UI Tweaks and Location Pinning**\
+**v1.2 - UI Tweaks and Location Pinning**
 - Added names for Ashlands locations
-- Location text above minimap now displace the correct location when in an interior dungeon
+- Location text above minimap now displays the correct location when in an interior dungeon
 - Replaced in-world text with MessageHud messages when a location is discovered
 - Added ability to pin locations to the map with a hotkey
 - Server synced config variables